ChristofferKarlsson/compute-engine-workshop/6-secure-http-access/README.md

 * Verify that the instances still work through your load balancer IP (this might take some minute)

-You can now go back to the main page and do some extra tasks if you want, or finish the workshop by [cleaning up after you](../7-clean-up).
+You can now go back to the main page and do some extra tasks if you want, or finish the workshop by [clean up after you](../#clean-up).